 Pepperdine University provides services and accommodations in accordance with the ADA and section 504 of the Rehabilitation Act.
-We recognize that each student we work with is a unique individual and that the effect of a particular disability can vary from student to student.
-Because of this, accommodations are determined through an interactive process with the student, the DSO, and medical/mental health professionals.
-A few examples of services and accommodations, which might be available to qualified individuals, include:
+Pepperdine recognizes that each student is a unique individual and that the effect of a particular disability can vary from student to student.
+As a result, accommodations are determined through an interactive process with the student, the DSO, and medical/mental health professionals.

 - Note takers